iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Measures brisk walking via GPS.
 I feel better having completed a few active 10s.
 10 minutes brisk.
 Apparently very good for you.
 Gives award icons.<br> :date: __2021-02-25 08:54:00__

-> Like using this app.
-It stopped for several weeks and wasny recording the minutes walked.
-Its seems to be ok now .
-Nit sure if I like all the new format though.
-Too many different targets, rewards etc .<br> :date: __2021-02-24 17:45:43__

-> Morale booster<br> :date: __2021-02-24 15:14:12__

-> Really good would be even better if it could tell you calories burnt aswell.<br> :date: __2021-02-23 21:09:47__

 #### 3-star reviews